dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0401.md

 14 Well, one difference exists—literal objects such as quoted lists, but also including double-quoted strings, literal arrays, and vectors (whose syntax you’ll see later), must not be modified.
 Consequently, any lists you plan to manipulate you should create with LIST.

 15 This syntax is an example of a reader macro.
 Reader macros modify the syntax the reader uses to translate text into Lisp objects.
 It is, in fact, possible to define your own reader macros, but that’s a rarely used facility of the language.
-When most Lispers talk about “extending the syntax” of the language, they’re talking about regular macros, as I’ll discuss in a moment.
+When most Lispers talk about “extending the syntax” of the language, they’re talking about regular macros, as I'll discuss in a moment.

 ## 4.7 Macros